fwji/openshift-monitoring/README.md

 ## Deploy Grafana

-Regardless which approach was used for Prometheus deployment on Openshift, the end game is always to use Grafana
+Regardless which approach was used for Prometheus deployment on Openshift, the end game is always to use the more feature riched Grafana for dashboard and visualization of the metrics.
+The installation of Grafana is mostly straight forward using the sample grafana yaml file provided by Openshift origin git repository.
+There is however some steps involved to add prometheus endpoint reachable as a datasource on Grafana.

-1. Create a new project called grafana
+First thing first, create a new project called grafana.
 ```
 [root@rhel-2EFK ~]# oc new-project grafana
 ```

-2. Deploy Grafana
+Deploy Grafana using the grafana.yaml from openshift origin repository.
 ```
 [root@rhel-2EFK ~]# oc new-app -f https://raw.githubusercontent.com/openshift/origin/master/examples/grafana/grafana.yaml -p NAMESPACE=grafana
 ```

-3. Grant Grafana service account view access to Prometheus
+Grant grafana service account view access to the prometheus (or prometheus operator) namespace
 ```
-oc policy add-role-to-user view system:serviceaccount:grafana:grafana -n prometheus
+[root@rhel-2EFK ~]# oc policy add-role-to-user view system:serviceaccount:grafana:grafana -n prometheus
 ```

-4. In order for Grafana to connect to Prometheus datasource in Openshift, one would need to define the datasource in a ConfigMap under grafana namespace.
-  - Create a ConfigMap called 'grafana-datasources'
-  - For the key-value pair, enter 'datasources.yaml' for key
+In order for Grafana to add existing prometheus datasource in Openshift, one would need to define the datasource in a ConfigMap resource under grafana namespace.
+Create a ConfigMap called 'grafana-datasources'.
+For the key-value pair of the ConfigMap, enter '**datasources.yaml**' for key, and enter the following as the value.
-  - Enter the following for value
 ```
 apiVersion: 1
 datasources: